shilpakancharla/ros-tutorials/README.md

 # Tutorials with Robot Operating System (ROS)

 Personal notes for understanding ROS setup.
+Exercises from 'Robot Operating System (ROS) for Absolute Beginners' by Lentin Joseph.

 ## Ubuntu Install for ROS Melodic